stasiselectronics/ESP32MiniDrop/README.md

 ## Current Status

 This project is still in its early stages, so this repository should be considered a work in progress.
 As of now, here is what has been done:
-- Schematic and Board design are completed and are at first revision: A01
+- Finalizing schematic and board design for revision A02
-- First rounds of iterations on 3D printed parts for enclsosure and solenoid stand
+- First rounds of iterations on 3D printed parts for enclosure and solenoid stand
-- Assembled first board revision and began electrical testing
-- Updating board design for next revision
+- Completed basic function testing for revision A01
 - Test firmware developed for ESP32 to use Bluetooth serial communication to pass JSON objects for control and configuration

 ## Future Goals